samclarkb/BT-2023-Project-Tech/README.md

 * [:bookmark: License](https://github.com/samclarkb/BT-2023-Project-Tech#bookmark-license)

 ## :bulb: Concept
-The application enables users to find their favorite hip-hop albums.
+The application mainly focuses on enable users to find their favorite hip-hop albums.
+With the help of filters and a search function the user can look up a variety of hip-hop albums.
+When the user finds an album he/she seems to like, the user can click on the preview for some additional information about the album.
+The user is also able to like, delete or upload an ablum.

 ## :star: Features